 1. Rinse cucumbers thoroughly and pat dry with a clean paper towel.
 Divide carrots into the two mason jars evenly and set aside while you make the brine.

-2. Put water, sea salt, and cucumbers in the blender and blend until smooth.
+2. Put water, pink salt, and cucumbers in the blender and blend until smooth.

 4. Screw lid on top of carrots and store at room temperature for 5 days.
 I like to place my carrots in a small box and cover them with a towel.
 I put them in the coolest place in my house during hot weather so they don’t ferment too quickly.